 HARP Research Findings

 This report shares perspectives from community-based organizations regarding community resource referral platforms, such as NowPow.
-Findings are from year one of THT’s Highlighting and Assessing Referral Platform Participation (HARP) research project.
+Findings are from 2023 of THT’s Highlighting and Assessing Referral Platform Participation (HARP) research project.

 - Trenton CBOs value the up-to-date, searchable community directory, but the value of electronic referrals is less obvious, especially for organizations that don’t provide case management.

 - Pre-existing referral systems and processes, pre-existing familiarity with community resources, and stretched human resources all contribute to CBOs not adopting the community referral technology.

 - Platform implementers may want to consider a slower, phased approach to implementation that focuses on organizations for whom the platform provides value.

 Health Equity / Quality Healthcare / Multi-sector Partnership